By Judith Parsons

 Capital at risk

 Even better, anyone can pay into your child’s JISA -including generous relatives.
 This makes it much easier for you to save tax-free on behalf of your child.

 You can put £4,386 each year into a Cash JISA or Stocks and Shares JISA, or both.
 Once your child reaches 18 their account rolls over into an adult ISA, which they can then access.

 Money in an Investment JISA generally outperforms that saved in a cash one in the long-term.
 However, as the Money Advice Service cautions: “Investments are riskier than cash but you could give your child a bigger profit.
 However, the value of a Junior Stocks and Shares ISA can go down as well as up.”

 If you feel ethical values are as important as saving for your child’s future, there are investment options supporting that too.
 With a Wealthify Junior ISA, for example, your money is invested in companies making a positive impact on society and the environment.

 You don’t need to be an experienced, overly cautious or even adventurous investor to get involved.
 There are several options to match your attitude, which Wealthify manages for you.

 Alternatively, you can help your child out later in life with a pension.
 Any parent or legal guardian can set up a personal or stakeholder pension or a junior self-invested personal pension (SIPP).
-A junior pension will give your child an enviable head start post-employment, including a 25% tax-free lump sum.
+A junior pension will give your child an enviable head start post-employment, including up to a 25% tax-free lump sum.